welldone-software/redux-toolbelt/packages/redux-toolbelt-saga/README.md

 dispatch(fetchTodos({id: 100, url: 'http://google.com'}))
 ```

-By default, the payload of the action is what passed to the function as it's argument.
+By default, the payload of the action is what was passed to the function as it's argument.

 You have two ways of changing it, using `options`: